sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 of the [eeg_checkset.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeg_checkset.m) function (which checks the consistency of EEGLAB datasets) for the meaning of all the fields.

-EEGLAB variable *ALLEEG* is a Matlab array that holds all the datasets in the current EEGLAB/Matlab workspace.
+EEGLAB variable *ALLEEG* is a MATLAB array that holds all the datasets in the current EEGLAB/MATLAB workspace.
 In fact *ALLEEG* is a structure array of *EEG* datasets (described above).
 If, in the current EEGLAB session you have one datasets loaded, *ALLEEG* will be equal to *EEG*.
-If you have two datasets loaded, typing *\>\> ALLEEG* on the Matlab command line returns:
+If you have two datasets loaded, typing *\>\> ALLEEG* on the MATLAB command line returns:

 ``` matlab